School Trips & Tours to Berlin

 The East Side Gallery is a 1.3 kilometre stretch of the Berlin Wall which has been transformed into an international memorial for freedom.
-The Berlin Wall, which once separated East and West Berlin, was torn down in 1989 and one of the remaining sections was subsequently covered in expressive artwork.
+Once separating East and West Berlin, the wall was torn down in 1989 and what remained was covered in expressive artwork.
 The gallery consists of 105 paintings from worldwide artists and is a great example of contemporary art.

-After being severely damaged in a fire in 1933, the Reichstag building was fully refurbished in 1999 where it once again became the German parliament building.
+After being severely damaged in a fire in 1933, the Reichstag was fully refurbished in 1999, and once again it became the German parliament building.
 The grand structure brings together both old and new architecture, featuring a glass dome which offers spectacular 360˚ views of Berlin’s cityscape.
 Another historically significant landmark, visitors need to register to access the dome before arrival.

 With Berlin acting as a focal point for many of the pivotal events throughout the 20th century, it’s not surprising it’s strewn with historical landmarks.
 A turning point in modern history, the opening of the Brandenburg Gate marked the union of East and West Berlin in 1989.
 The gate subsequently transformed itself from a landmark of oppression to a symbol of unity.

-We prefer to work with privately owned hostels and hotels, rather than big chains, as they provide a more personal service which we’ve personally checked to ensure they’re up to standard.
+We prefer to work with privately owned hostels and hotels, rather than big chains, as they provide a more personal service which we’ve personally checked to ensure it's up to standard.

-We can book a variety of restaurants including traditional German food, American Diners, the Hard Rock Café, Italian and Chinese Restaurants.
+We can book a variety of restaurants, including traditional German food, American Diners, the Hard Rock Café, Italian and Chinese.
 As a major European destination, Berlin offers cuisines from around the world, so please ask if you want to try something different.

 A great spot to give students a bit of down time, Mauerpark is a must if you’re visiting Berlin over a weekend.
-The park is home to a bustling Sunday flee market and fun karaoke show in the park’s amphitheatre which attracts locals and visitors alike.
+The park is home to a bustling Sunday flea market and fun karaoke show in the park’s amphitheatre, which attracts locals and visitors alike.
 There’s also a section of the Berlin Wall in the park which has been decorated by numerous graffiti artists.

 Berlin has a thriving street art scene, with numerous contemporary pieces scattered all over the city.
-Some of the most popular pieces include the colourful Buddy Bears and the Boxers sculpture, not to mention the city’s wealth of incredible graffiti, so make sure you keep an eye out for some of Berlin’s urban art during your trip!
+Some of the most popular pieces include the colourful Buddy Bears and the Boxers sculpture, not to mention the city’s wealth of incredible graffiti.
+Make sure to keep an eye out for some of Berlin’s urban art during your trip!